 Expert Interviews & Opinions

 Creating a waterproof seal is another important feature to keep your feet dry and warm.
-We liked to select designs that utilized leather (either synthetic or genuine) created the best barrier, and stitching that is tight or double stitched is the ticket for a waterproof seal.
+We found that designs that utilized leather (either synthetic or genuine) created the best barrier.
+Also, stitching that is tight or double-stitched is the ticket for a waterproof seal.

 Frequently Asked Questions

 The mark of any great piece of winter gear is whether or not it is waterproof.
 If you find a pair out there on the market that does not boast that they are waterproof, then you can pretty much guarantee that they aren’t going to be very warm.
 When you are out there in cold weather and your socks become wet, you have basically created a mini fridge in the form of footwear.
 So, what do you need to look out for when you are trying to determine if they are waterproof?
 Nylon and leather are two great materials for keeping water out, but that’s not the only thing that you need to consider.
 Tight seams or double seams will ensure that where pieces of fabric come together will form a tight enough bond so that water will not be able to penetrate through.

 Don’t worry, this doesn’t mean that the outsole is made from cement.
 Basically, what this means is that the rubber sole of the unit has been poured to create one solid unit, much the way cement is poured.
 This is beneficial to the user because it means that it is going to be great at keeping water from seeping into your socks.
 The number one way that water gets in any type of outdoor gear is through the seams, so the fewer seams that you have on your gear means that there is going to be less of a chance that it is going to be able to penetrate into your socks.